 I’m going to say right now that I am no expert when it comes to making homemade soap.
 In fact, what you will see in this post is how to make soap for beginners.
 This is because I am also very much a beginner!
 The benefit from learning from a soap making newbie like me is that I can help you to not make the same mistakes that I did.
 Luckily for me, everything went relatively well and I didn’t mess anything up too much.
 The biggest reason for this is because I had Jan Berry’s Natural Soap Making eBook to guide me.
 The best part of it all is that I realized how easy it actually is to make your own homemade, natural soap.
-Now I think I’m hooked!
-Learning how to make soap wasn’t as hard as I thought.
+Now I’m hooked!
+Learning how to make soap isn’t nearly as hard as I thought it would be.

 How to Make Soap